ocaml/opam-repository/governance/policies/archiving.md

 - A PR will be made to add the archived versions to the archive repo.
     - The opam file of each version will be extended as follows:
         - Any dependencies without upper bounds will have upper bounds added, recording the latest available version of the dependency in the primary repo at the time of archiving.
-        -  The field `x-reason-for-archival` will be added.
+        -  The field `x-reason-for-archiving` will be added.
-        -  The field `x-opam-repository-commit-hash-at-time-of-archival` will be added.
+        -  The field `x-opam-repository-commit-hash-at-time-of-archiving` will be added.
 - A PR will be made to remove the versions from the primary repo:
   - The removal PR should link to the corresponding archiving PR.
   - The commit message should have the title `Archive packages` and its body should contain the hash of the commit that adds the packages to the archive.